-Georgia Department of Transportation (GDOT) Freight and Logistics Plan Update, 2013
+Georgia Department of Transportation (GDOT) Freight and Logistics Plan Update, 2013 (2018 Update)

-The GDOT Statewide Freight and Logistics Action Plan was completed in 2013.
+The GDOT Statewide Freight and Logistics Action Plan was completed in 2013 and updated in 2018 to be compliant with the Fixing America's Surface Transportation (FAST) Act.
 The plan performed an assessment of the State's multimodal freight needs and provided a strategy for addressing those needs.
 It was conducted in conjunction with the private sector to facilitate a strategic, business-oriented approach to develop specific freight and logistics improvement solutions with the largest economic returns.
 The Plan integrated freight modes into GDOT activities and serves as an economic development tool for marketing Georgia and growing jobs and investment.
 It should be noted that GDOT has begun the process of updating the statewide freight plan.